The Godfather of the 12-string bass

-Under Jol's direction Hamer has continued to produce these incredible instruments for 25 years.
-Jol recently took time out from his hectic schedule to talk with us about all things 12-string.
+Under Jol's direction Hamer continued to produce these incredible instruments for almost 35 years.
+Jol took time out from his hectic schedule to talk with us about all things 12-string.
 It is an honor to have this opportunity and we would like to thank Jol for his interest in and nice comments about our site.

 Yes, it’s very gratifying.
 Hamer has been responsible for bringing all kinds of great guitar designs to musicians over the years, and it’s nice to look back on that.

 Much has been written about how the first 12-string bass came into being.
 What was the feeling at the time about the new instrument?
 Did anyone have any idea that it would ever develop into what it eventually did?

 In a word, no. We were really just doing what was in our hearts and heads at the time.
 In fact, that’s still true today.
 I didn’t set out to become “Jol Dantzig, Guitar Guru” or even a “guitar designer.”
 We only wanted to make some cool guitars.
 You do your best every day, and time tells the tale.

 Who made the design decisions about the first 12?
 The now-famous split-V headstock had been used on the prototype 10-string bass that preceded the first 12.
 Who came up with that design?